This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Check out this video of us arriving in the Valley – see how excited we were:

-We had plans for exploring the many bike trails, but the weather had other ideas (if you are looking for good bike trails, head down the Upper River Road through the Upper Kangaroo Valley.)
+We had plans for exploring the many bike trails, but the weather had other ideas.
+If you are looking for good bike trails, head down the Upper River Road through the Upper Kangaroo Valley.

-See some wild wombats
+1. See wild wombats

 The first thing you notice on the drive into Kangaroo Valley are the signs warning you to watch for wombats.

 Rarely do you see wombats.

 Before coming to the valley, I had never seen a wild wombat.
 Thanks to Kangaroo Valley I saw three.
 They were grazing in the paddocks like lazy cows on a lovely spring afternoon.

-Historic Hampden Bridge
+2. Check Out Historic Hampden Bridge

 The focal point of the town is the sandstone Hampden Bridge spanning the Kangaroo River.

 It was considered an engineering feat of the Victorian era and second only in importance in Australia to Sydney Harbour Bridge.

 I love how this forces you to slow down and wait, acknowledging those with a polite wave of thanks as you drive past.

 If you want a calm afternoon, head down to the river below to skim rocks and take a dip.
 It’s a beautiful place to hang out for a while and enjoy the serene setting.

-Try the World’s Best Pies
+3. Try the World’s Best Pies

 This is a bold statement to make in Australia.
 Judging by the amount of people coming in and out of this small Barrengarry store, it could well be true.